sopherapps/data-driven-vue-form/README.md

 }
 ```

-__The formOutput is accessible to the submissionHandler and cancellationHandler prop functions.__
+__The formOutput is accessible to the 'submit' and 'cancel' event handlers.__

 ## Acknowledgements